Economic Development & Institutions

 Our purpose

-Despite increasing awareness of the importance of institutions on economic outcomes, there is little evidence on how positive institutional change can be achieved.
-The Economic Development and Institutions (EDI) research programme aims to fill this knowledge gap by working with some of the finest economic thinkers and social scientists across the globe.
-EDI was launched in 2015, and is funded by the UK’s Foreign, Commonwealth & Development Office (FCDO).
+The Economic Development and Institutions (EDI) research programme has now concluded after seven years of impactful research.
+EDI aimed to fill the knowledge gap on how positive institutional change can be achieved, working with some of the finest economic thinkers and social scientists across the globe.
+EDI ran from 2015 to 2022 and was funded by the UK’s Foreign, Commonwealth & Development Office (FCDO).

 Where we work